endfront/LayJS/doc/progress.markdown

   - fix delta arrive FALSE
   - update data travelling example in spec, whereby "mousedown" is together with "movemove" and "mouseup" within the same state
+  - safari click (menu) not working
   - input
   - $absoluteLeft/Top
+  - mention about single argument takes (LAID.take(true)) in spec
+  - divide nondisplay tests into "runtime" and "nonruntime"
+  - LAID.Color in spec

   many: